hovinh/QII/README.md

 - set `pool` to a specific distribution, e.g. all data points has feature `sepal length` > 4.6 cm, in `QII.compute()`

 ## Credit:
-- The code is adapted from Shayak's version.
+- The code is adapted from Shayak Sen's version.
-- Contact hovinh39@gmail.com
+- For further request of case study or issues using the package, please contact Vinh (hovinh39@gmail.com).